Lipscomb County Unconditional Waiver on Progress Payment Form

 Are these forms guaranteed to be recordable in Lipscomb County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Lipscomb County that you need to transfer you would only need to order our forms once for all of your properties in Lipscomb County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Lipscomb County you only need to order once.

 A lien waiver is used by a lien claimant or potential claimant to forfeit his or her right to a lien upon a progress payment or final payment.
 The waiver can be conditional, meaning that the payment must clear the bank before the lien is released, or unconditional, meaning the lien is released upon the recording of the waiver regardless of whether or not the claimant is ever actually paid.